 The pool is just fabulous.
 It’s an infinity pool pointing out to the water and our sea view villa meant we had full ocean views.
 Although note that when standing in the front half of the pool, we could see out to other villas so the whole area isn’t 100% private.

 The pool is a good size and bigger than it looks in photos.
 At 1.2 metres depth, it’s a good depth as well.
 To the side is a sauna which was bigger than it looks in photos and videos too.
-We could all fit in there and enjoyed it a lot.
+We could all fit in there and enjoyed it a lot, and was a highlight of our Lexis Hibiscus PD review.

 Something that struck me straight away was how quite the room and outdoor area are.
-And they remained that way for the duration of our stay except for the occasional swishing sound of the buggy going past.
+And they remained that way for the duration of our stay except for the occasional swishing sound of the buggy going past outside.

 Inside the Lexis Hibiscus resort main building, there is the Lexis Hibiscus spa, karaoke lounge and Kidz World playcentre on the second floor.